Soonad/Whitepaper/README.md

 sold as a solution, but never fulfilled its promises, partly due to the inherent complexity of beta-reduction.

-In 1997, a very simple graph-rewrite system with only 3 symbols and 6 rules has been shown to be a universal model of computation [^2].
+In 1997, a very simple graph-rewrite system with only 3 symbols and 6 rules was shown to be a universal model of computation [^2].
 This system, interaction combinators, is remarkable for having the best properties of Turing machines and the lambda calculus.
 Like the former, it can be evaluated as a series of atomic, local operations with a clear physical implementation.
 Like